threatstream/symhash/README.md

-# symhash #
+# symhash
-A tool to create symbol table hashes for Mach-O executables.
+A tool to create symbol table hashes for Mach-O executables (i.e. [imphash](https://www.fireeye.com/blog/threat-research/2014/01/tracking-malware-import-hashing.html) for MacOS binaries).

 This is a python library that can either be used in your python script or used at a command line in shell scripts.